Politics of the Netherlands: Since 1994

 In June 2006, D66 withdrew its support for the coalition in the aftermath of the upheaval about the asylum procedure of Ayaan Hirsi Ali instigated by immigration minister Rita Verdonk.
 As a result, the caretaker third Balkenende cabinet was formed by CDA and VVD.
-The ensuing November 2006 general election saw a major advance of the SP, which almost tripled in size and became the third largest party with 17% of the seats, while the moderate PvdA lost a quarter of its seats.
-At the other end of the spectrum, LPF lost all its seats, while the new anti-immigrant Party for Freedom (PVV) went from nothing to 6% of the seats, becoming the fifth largest party.
+The ensuing 2006 general election saw a major advance of the SP, which almost tripled in size and became the third largest party with 25 seats, while the moderate PvdA lost a quarter of its seats.
+LPF lost all its seats, while the new anti-immigrant Party for Freedom (PVV) won 9 seats, becoming the fifth largest party.
 This polarisation made the formation negotiations very difficult.
-The talks resulted in the formation of the social-Christian fourth Balkenende cabinet supported by CDA, PvdA, and the Christian Union.
+The talks resulted in the formation of the social-Christian fourth Balkenende cabinet supported by CDA, PvdA, and the Christian Union (CU).
 This cabinet was oriented at solidarity, durability, and "norms and values".

 In February 2010, the PvdA withdrew its support for the fourth Balkenende cabinet.
 The PvdA disagreed with prolonging the Dutch military involvement in Afghanistan.
 In the following 2010 general election, the VVD became the biggest party with 31 seats, followed closely by the PvdA with 30 seats.
 The right-wing PVV went from 9 to 24 seats, while the CDA lost half of their support and was left with 21 seats.
 The SP lost 10 of its 25 seats, and both D66 and GroenLinks got 10 seats.
-The Christian Union, the smallest coalition party, lost 1 of its 6 seats.
+The CU, the smallest coalition party, lost 1 of its 6 seats.
 Both the SGP and the PvdD kept their 2 seats.
 The following cabinet formation eventually resulted in the first Rutte cabinet, a minority government formed by VVD and CDA, supported in parliament by the PVV.

 In April 2012, the PVV withdrew its support for the Rutte cabinet after failed negotiations about the government budget for 2013.
 A political crisis followed, in which the parliamentary fractions of the VVD, CDA, D66, GroenLinks and the Christian Union, together disposing of a parliamentary majority, came to a temporary agreement for the 2013 budget.
 What followed in September 2012 was the 2012 general election, in which both the VVD and the PvdA won considerably, gaining 41 and 38 seats respectively.